 Director of Business Development

-Rotating and reciprocating equipment is widely used across many industries, and is typically designed to work around the clock in harsh environments.
+Rotating and reciprocating equipment is widely used across many industries and is typically designed to work around the clock in harsh environments.
 Failures can be frequent, time-consuming and costly.

-Processing collected data at high sampling rate and characterising the defects based on the signals can highlight any deviations from the normal operational range, raising alarms to operators and triggering an immediate response.
+Processing collected data at a high sampling rate and characterising the defects based on the signals can highlight any deviations from the normal operational range, raising alarms to operators and triggering an immediate response.

 Predictive maintenance can be considerably more efficient and cost-effective than preventive maintenance tactics, wherein maintenance is performed on a regularly scheduled basis.
-The ability to respond to near real-time data is a big advantage; it allows maintenance to be performed on an as-needed basis, thus reducing labour and material costs.
+The ability to respond to near real-time data is a significant advantage; it allows maintenance to be performed on an as-needed basis, thus reducing labour and material costs.

 BMT DEEP includes these types of use cases seeking condition monitoring and predictive maintenance strategies for rotating and reciprocating equipment.
 What makes BMT DEEP an invaluable tool in this type of service is its ability to process high-frequency data – 10k Hz – in near real-time, allowing analysts the ability to manipulate, visualise, and analyse vast data sets and create fully customised reporting and alarming schemes to best suit their use.